 The only other thing you need to complete a bird watching kit for beginners is a quality birding log book, in which you can mark down all the bird you’ve seen and where you saw them.
 If you would rather go paperless and tote your smartphone into the forest, there are apps for bird watching, also.

-Once you’re sure you’re into the hobby, you can invest in the bigger-ticket bird watching items, like a pair of waterproof binoculars or a high-quality camera.
-It’s also a good idea to have a raincoat and rain boots; when you’re spending hours outdoors in pursuit of that one special bird, you might have to wait out weather changes!
+Once you’re sure you’re into the hobby, you can invest in the bigger-ticket bird watching items, such as binoculars for bird watching or a high-quality camera.
+The best binoculars for bird watching tend to be waterproof binoculars.
+Since the best time of day for bird watching is when they are most active – typically early/mid-morning – it can be misty outside even on the clearest of days.
+In fact, it’s also a good idea to have a raincoat and rain boots; when you’re spending hours outdoors in pursuit of that one special bird, you might have to wait out weather changes!

 Bird Watching Trips

 This is what makes bird watching such a great hobby for RVers: you can go on bird watching vacations!

 For instance, if you hope to see the uber-rare California condor — one of the largest and least numerous bird in the USA — you’ll have a much better chance if you head out west.
 If you’ve yet to see a blue jay with your own two peepers, heading east might just be the ticket.